naturalis/mebioda/doc/week1/w1p1/README.md

 Go to http://galaxy.naturalis.nl/

 Before you can use Galaxy you need to create an account.
-You can do this by clicking on the register button under the menu item "Login or register".
+You have probably done this already, but if not: you can do this by clicking on the register button under the menu item "Login or register".

 ![](images/fig1.png)

 On the registration page you need to fill in the fields.
-Use a real existing email address, after registering you will receive an email with an activation link.
+Use a real, existing email
+address: after registering you will receive an email with an activation link.

 ![](images/fig2.png)